ocupop/dartlang.org/src/_pages/community/faq.md

 ### Q. Can I use Angular with Dart?

 Yes!
-[AngularDart][] is a port of Angular to Dart.
+[Angular 2 for Dart][] is a port of Angular to Dart.

 ### Q. Can I use web components with Dart?

 Yes!
-[Polymer.dart] is a port of polymer to Dart.
+[Polymer Dart] is a port of polymer to Dart.
 Polymer is a set of polyfills and usability enhancements for web components.

 ### Q. Should I use Angular or polymer?